avechuch0/telegram-hitbackscammer/README.md

 var chat_id ="5616310229";
 ```

-So the values of bot and chat values without the quotes "" are the ones you need to have fun }:-)
+So the bot token and chat id values without the quotes "" are the ones you need to have fun }:-)

 # Requirements
 * Python 3.7 or higher